Sino-Indian War: International reactions

 The non-aligned nations remained mostly uninvolved, and only Egypt (officially the United Arab Republic) openly supported India.
 Of the non-aligned nations, six, Egypt, Burma, Cambodia, Sri Lanka, Ghana and Indonesia, met in Colombo on 10 December 1962.
 The proposals stipulated a Chinese withdrawal of 20 km from the customary lines without any reciprocal withdrawal on India's behalf.
 The failure of these six nations to unequivocally condemn China deeply disappointed India.

 Pakistan also shared a disputed boundary with China, and had proposed to India that the two countries adopt a common defence against "northern" enemies (i.e. China), which was rejected by India, citing nonalignment.
-In 1962, President of Pakistan Ayub Khan made clear to India that Indian troops could safely be transferred from the Pakistan frontier to the Himalayas.
+In 1962, Pakistani president Muhammad Ayub Khan made clear to India that Indian troops could safely be transferred from the Pakistan frontier to the Himalayas.
 But, after the war, Pakistan improved its relations with China.
-It began border negotiations on 13 October 1962, concluding them in December of that year.
-The following year, the China-Pakistan Border Treaty was signed, as well as trade, commercial, and barter treaties.
+It began border negotiations on 13 October 1962, concluding them in December.
+In 1963, the China-Pakistan Border Treaty was signed, as well as trade, commercial, and barter treaties.
 Pakistan conceded its northern claim line in Pakistani-controlled Kashmir to China in favour of a more southerly boundary along the Karakoram Range.
 The border treaty largely set the border along the MacCartney-Macdonald Line.
 India's military failure against China would embolden Pakistan to initiate the Second Kashmir War with India in 1965.